andrewrgabb/hooks/README.md

 ## TODO

-- Add React Router
-- Add an example 'home' page and 'list' page
-- Add some generic components that are used in the 'list' page
 - Add a 'useList' hook that is accessed by the 'list' page
 - Add some database calls that return typed json objects
 - Implement a basic context